ealtintas/turpiece/README.md

 # turpiece

-An optimzed tokenizer for Turkish inspired from wordpiece
+An optimized tokenizer for Turkish inspired from wordpiece